DL4Jets/DeepJet/README.md

 the training is launched in the following way:
 ```
-python train_DeepFlavour.py /path/to/the/output/of/convert/dataCollection.dc <output dir of your choice>
+python3 train_DeepFlavour.py /path/to/the/output/of/convert/dataCollection.djcdc <output dir of your choice>
 ```